We are excited to announce our High School Summer Camp programs for Summer 2022. Registration for Summer 2022 is now open.

 There will be games and activities, art and music, field trips, guest speakers, and more!
 This program is free and students will receive a paid stipend for completing the program.
 To apply, click the “apply” button on the flyer or scan the QR code with your phone camera.

 Please contact Kysha@richmondsf.org for any questions.

 Let’s Dance! is a fun and active way to enjoy dancing throughout the summer.
 Students will have the opportunity to learn hip hip, contemporary, and many more styles!
 Please note that this is FREE for high school students.

 To join and for more information, please email: Layla@richmondsf.org or Lucas@richmondsf.org

-Leaders of Color in Training, or LOCIT, is a summer program designed for rising 10th-12th graders who identify as persons of color.
-Throughout this program, youth will have the opportunity to hear from guest speakers, go on field trips around the Greater Bay Area, and make a difference in their community.
+Leaders of Color In Training, or LOCIT, is a summer program designed for rising 10th-12th graders who identify as persons with ethnic backgrounds.
+Throughout this program, youth will have the opportunity to hear from guests speakers, go on field trips around the Greater Bay Area, and make a difference in their community.

 Youth leaders from Multicultural and Identity-Based Clubs such as Gender Sexuality Alliance, Latinx Club and Kapamilya, should all attend!!
 This summer LOCIT will be delving into the world of STEAM.
 We will be supporting students in being better critical thinkers, increase their literacy of science; as well as enable them with the skills to become our next generation of innovators!!

 For more information, please contact Ta ‘Ja McClinton: firstname.lastname@example.org Chelsey Monroe: email@example.com